mahikadubey/Canvas-Style-Transfer/README.md

 ![](screenshot-patch-patterning.png)

 Select a brush to switch to the relevant style, and use the mouse to click and drag to select a rectangular shape.
-This patch will be instantly
+This patch will be replaced with a stylized version of the original content using the brush style selected by the user.
+Rectangular brush selections can be moved around the canvas, but the content will only be sent to the style transfer library on a mouse up event.
+'Apply Brush' sticks the changes to the canvas, 'Clear Brush' removes the brush box from the canvas area, and 'Clear Image' removes any un-applied changes from the preview layer.

 ### Results - Images and Video
 Below is a series of examples showing different multi-styled patch paintings on the image of the cute cat.
 We also have attached a video demonstrating the usage of the patch painting application.